Colitis in cats: causes, symptoms and treatment

 • Specific inflammatory disorders of the colon (different cell types found in the colon may be predominantly inflamed)

-• Inflammatory or irritable bowel disease (IBD)
+• Inflammatory bowel disease (IBD)

-• Acute infectious enteritis
+• Acute infectious enterocolitis

-• A primary disease or disorder that causes or contributes to colitis or colitis-like symptoms in cats, such as:
+• A primary disease or disorder that causes or contributes to colitis or colitis-like symptoms in cats, such as colonic and bowel cancers, kidney disease, hyperthyroidism, pancreatitis or intussusception (telescoping of the bowel into itself)

 How is colitis in cats diagnosed?